Updated Sept. 23, 2024

 Children Ages 6 Months – 4 Years

-Depending on the number of doses and brand of vaccine they’ve previously received and their age, some children may need multiple doses of COVID-19 vaccine to be up to date, including at least one dose of updated Pfizer-BioNTech or Moderna COVID-19 vaccine.
+Depending on their age and the number of doses and brand of vaccine they’ve previously received, some children may need multiple doses of COVID-19 vaccine to be up to date, including at least one dose of updated Pfizer-BioNTech or Moderna COVID-19 vaccine.

-The Johnson & Johnson vaccine is no longer authorized for use in the United States and all previously available vaccines have expired.
+Note: As of May 6, 2023, the Johnson & Johnson vaccine is no longer authorized for use in the United States.

 If You Are Moderately or Severely Immunocompromised

-People who are moderately or severely immunocompromised need additional doses of COVID-19 vaccine.
+People who are moderately or severely immunocompromised may get additional doses of COVID-19 vaccine.
 People with a weakened immune system may be at greater risk for severe COVID-19 illness and their immune response to the vaccine may not be as strong as in other people.
-Visit this page to find out exactly what you need.
+People may be immunocompromised because of a health condition or because of medications they take.
+You can attest to your immune status and do not need to provide documentation to receive the COVID-19 vaccines you are eligible for.

 Please speak with your provider about your health conditions and to determine if an additional dose is appropriate for you.

-Visit the CDC website to learn more about which vaccines and how many doses you need.
+Visit the CDC website to learn more about how many doses you need.

 If You Have Had COVID-19